GaloisInc/crucible/README.md

 In addition, there is the following library/executable package:

- * **`crucible-server`**, a standalone process that allows constructing and symbolically executing Crucible programs via a [Protocol Buffers][pb].
+ * **`crucible-server`**, a standalone process that allows constructing and symbolically executing Crucible programs via [Protocol Buffers][pb].
    The crucible-server directory also contains a Java API for connecting to and working with the `crucible-server`.